dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 ### Host monitoring Layer 1
 ![l1_host](../docs/images/l1_host.png)
-The host monitoring layer 1 consists from a bunch of state panels that clearly visualize the current state of your host.
-The state panels are separated into several logical sections:
+The first layer of host monitoring consists of state panels that visualize the current state of your host.
+The state panels are separated into several sections:
 - Alerts
 - Host
 - Applications (optional)

-When some failed condition of monitored element occurs, state panel shows lower percentage value of health.
-If the health state is too low and value reached defined warning or even critical threshold level then the corresponding state panel change background color.
+When a failed condition of monitored k8s element occurs the state panel shows lowered percentage value on health indicator.
+If the state of health is too low and the percentage value reached warning or even critical threshold, corresponding state panel changes its color.
-Simple and intuitive green, orange and red colors principle is used.
-When failed state persist for **5** minutes (default) then the relevant alert will be triggered and highlighted in alert panel and also the overall host health panel in the monitoring layer 0 is changed too.
+Intuitive green, orange and red color principle is used.
+When failed state lasts longer than **5** minutes (default) then the relevant alert is triggered and highlighted in alert panel.
+Also the panel representing the overall health of the k8s cluster in the monitoring layer 0 changes accordingly.
-The host layer 1 is the source of all aggregated host alerts triggered by dNation monitoring.
+The first layer is the source of all aggregated k8s cluster alerts triggered by dNation monitoring.

 #### Alerts
 The upper section shows the number of triggered critical and warning alerts.
 If you want to see detailed list of